rogersry/MarvelPortalSource/README.md

 # MarvelPortal

-I created this Angular application to search Marvel Comics characters and comics.
-It is a work in progress and I use it to play with latest Angular.
+I created this Angular application to search Marvel characters and comics.
+It is a work in progress and I use it to play with latest Angular updates.
 I plan to add more features in the future.

 You can view the deployed web here: https://rogersry.github.io/MarvelPortal/